Available for purchase soon.

 What, for example, are the new rubrics by which we organize, understand, and situate our agency as architects and planners in the world beyond imagining it in terms of binaries?
 How might we slow the current pace of consumption and production, set by capitalism’s ever accelerating metronome?
 What might define the global design imaginary in the throes of a planetary climate crisis?
 How might we instigate new forms of collaborations that transcend national boundaries, and new forms of knowledge production that transcend our current notions of interdisciplinarity?
 Could design foster a planetary civil society?
 How might designers situate or align themselves with these new formations of patronage?
 And what role might schools have in articulating and advancing a contemporary understanding of the global?

-Published by the Harvard University Graduate School of Design, forthcoming Spring 2022.
+Published by the Harvard University Graduate School of Design, Spring/Summer 2022.

 Soon available for purchase.